What is the Neighbourhood Plan?

 What is included in the neighbourhood plan?

 The neighbourhood plan includes a vision statement, strategic aims and policies.
 The policies are the core of the neighbourhood plan.
 They are used by the parish planning committee to assess every planning application.
-Once the neighbourhood plan has been approved by the borough and accepted by the parish in a local referendum it has legal force and can be used by the planning committee to reject or amend applications if they contravene the requirements of one or more of the policies.
-In this way, the policies give the parish planning committee greater control over planning applications than they have now and, importantly the borough planning committee is also bound by them.
-It is important that the policies reflect the strategic aims of the parish so that they can be used to shape applications according to the wishes of the residents.
-Policies must be based on evidence collected during the preparation of the neighbourhood plan document they must not contravene any existing borough, national, or EU planning rules; and they must not duplicate policies that already exist in higher planning rules such as the Borough Council's local plan.
+Now the neighbourhood plan has been approved by the borough and accepted by the parish in a local referendum it has legal force and can be used by the planning committee to reject or amend applications if they contravene the requirements of one or more of the policies.
+In this way, the policies give the parish planning committee greater control over planning applications than before and importantly, the borough planning committee is also bound by them.
+Policies reflect the strategic aims of the parish so that they can be used to shape applications according to the wishes of the residents.
+Policies are based on evidence collected during the preparation of the neighbourhood plan document and cannot contravene any existing borough, national, or EU planning rules, nor duplicate policies that already exist in higher planning rules such as the Borough Council's local plan.

 Can we put in anything we like?